 Can I Live off $40 Per Hour?

 At this $40 hourly wage, you are making more than $80K per year.
-Slowly climbing to 6 figures and you should live comfortably on this annual salary.
+Slowly climbing to $90000 a year and you should live comfortably on this annual salary.

 The question is, are you?
 Or are you straddled in debt?
 Struggling and living paycheck to paycheck?